 You’ll need three simple ingredients: espresso (or strong coffee), milk of choice, and caramel syrup.

-Here’s the thing, you can buy caramel sauce (like I sometimes use in hot lattes) or caramel syrup like they use in the coffee shops, but making the homemade version is about 1,426X better.
+Here’s the thing: you can buy caramel sauce (like I sometimes use in hot lattes) or store-bought caramel syrup for coffee, but making the homemade version is about 1,426,287 times better, approximately.

 Jar of caramel syrup.

-It’s really quite easy to do, too, and the result is an ultra-high-quality, flavorful, no-artificial-ingredients caramel syrup that you can use over and over and over.
+It’s really quite easy to make at home, too, and the result is an ultra-high-quality, flavorful, no-artificial-ingredients caramel syrup that you will use time and time again.
 But be warned, it’s going to disappear quickly!

-Making the syrup is a pretty hands-off process, but it does require attention.
+Making the syrup is a pretty hands-off process but requires attention.
 Read more about making it in my homemade caramel syrup recipe post, where you can find all the tips and tricks and insider info.

 If you have an espresso machine, use it!